Athena Swan Award

 - working environment for all staff

-We have come to understand that creating a positive work environment sits at the centre of our success, and I look forward to continuing the work of the Athena SWAN legacy over the coming years."
+We have come to understand that creating a positive work environment sits at the centre of our success, and I look forward to continuing the work of the Athena Swan legacy over the coming years."

-Professor Kate Nobes, Head of School of Biochemistry
+Nigel Savery, Head of School of Biochemistry

-The Athena SWAN Charter is based on ten key principles.
-By being part of Athena SWAN, we are committing to a progressive charter; adopting these principles within their policies, practices, action plans and culture.
+The Athena Swan Charter is based on ten key principles.
+By being part of Athena Swan, we are committing to a progressive charter; adopting these principles within their policies, practices, action plans and culture.

 1. We acknowledge that academia cannot reach its full potential unless it can benefit from the talents of all.